 The standard system also came with the Fairlight Library which consisted of 29 disks — 28 sound disks plus some demos of MCL and Page 9.
 A large number of the sounds were to find their way onto well‑known albums in the '80s.
 Sounds of note include ARR1, SAXY, SWANNEE and PWANG, while a sound to avoid like the plague is ORCH5 (yes, that orchestra hit!).

-Fairlights can, unsurprisingly, be had these days for a fraction of their new price.
+Fairlights can, unsurprisingly, be bought these days for a fraction of their new price.
 The original CMI seems to go for about £1200 in good condition, while you can expect to pay about £1500 for a tatty Series II that works, and in the region of £2500 for a mint Series IIx with MIDI.
 Series IIIs fetch about £4500 — and remember that finding 8‑inch disks of the right sort can be fun!

 Finally, how does the Fairlight actually sound?
 Well, I was astonished at the quality for an 8‑bit system.
 The bass the CMI can generate is awesome with an ability to move furniture, and the signal‑to‑noise ratio is good.
 Sounds created by the mathematical functions on pages 4 and 5 can be very bright and quite DX7ish (without the hiss).
-Sampled sounds can suffer from aliasing noise as the maximum sampling frequency is only 32kHz (about the same as an Ensoniq Mirage).
-To me this is part of the charm of the system — there's nothing wrong with a bit of grunge.
+Sampled sounds can suffer from aliasing noise as the maximum sampling frequency is only 32kHz (about the same as a Mirage).
+To me, this is part of the charm of the system — there's nothing wrong with a bit of grunge.
 It should also be remembered that the CMI was primarily designed as a digital synthesizer with sampling as an add‑on.
 Used in this way I feel it still has a lot to offer (I would say that, having bought one!).
-I also have found that Page R makes you write music in a different way, as it's similar to using eight monophonic synths, which affects the way you arrange things.
+I also have found that page R makes you write music in a different way, as it's similar to using eight monophonic synths, which affects the way you arrange things.

 When I bought mine, I thought 'it's only 8‑bit, it'll sound awful — I can always sell it once I've sampled it'.
 Well, for once, that is not true, as the original always sounds better.
 I now understand why people were prepared to pay so much money for 'that sound'.
 I chose the house instead, and had to wait 15 years, although I can never boot up the Fairlight without a wry smile.
 One to keep...